Rocket Book Report Project: Your students will blast off with reading with this rocket shaped book report project!

 This set includes assembly directions on how to prepare and assemble this book report project.
 Below is a sample of this directions page.

 This set includes a book report grading rubric.

-they color in the faces.
+I believe that it is important for students to evaluate their own work, so my grading rubric contains both a student assessment and a teacher assessment component.
+When the students grade their work, they color in the faces.
 When the teacher grades the work, the teacher circles the small numbers in each box beside the faces.

 I often find that my students are harsher on themselves than I am, and that the grade that I give them is higher than they have scored themselves.